 Michigan Drunk Charges

-The Kronzek Firm’s attorneys have decades of experience successfully defending clients against drunk driving charges.
-If you have been charged with drunk or drugged driving, impaired driving, being “super drunk” or any DUI related charge, we can help you.
-Contact us immediately.
-The sooner you get aggressive representation, the sooner we can start work on building a strong, unique defense for you.
+The Kronzek Firm’s attorneys have decades of experience successfully defending clients against drunk driving charges and drugged driving charges.
+If you have been charged with drunk or drugged driving, impaired driving, being “super drunk”, or any DUI related charge, we can help you.
+Contact us immediately by calling 866-7NoJail.
+The sooner you get experienced representation, the sooner we can start work on building a strong, unique defense for you.